 This is the final part in a four part series called “Why a Teacher?”
-In it I discuss the four most common questions asked someone when it is discovered they wish to become a teacher.
-When I first began answering these questions I thought this question might be the hardest question to answer.
-But, after answering the other three, I realize this is not as difficult as first thought.
+In it I discuss the four most common questions of someone wanting to be a teacher.
+When I first began I thought this might be the hardest question to answer.
+Now, I realize this is not as difficult as first thought.
 The last question is, “What do you hope to accomplish as a teacher?”

 If you have read the previous four then you may have an idea what some of the things are I hope to accomplish.
 I hope to do for my students what my inspirational teachers did for me.
 I hope to introduce them to the passion that history can be, that history can be fun and exciting, to infuse within them an appreciation for history – if not a love for it – and that the skills used in history can carry over to any field they may enter; business, fashion, banking, government, theater, urban development, etc. Anything they go into, there is history behind it and involved in it.